Marina Gallery Resort Kacha Kalim - ฿-1 (7 Night Phuket Sandbox Hotel)

-Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Marina Gallery Resort Kacha Kalim Marina Gallery Resort Kacha Kalim zal de betaling rechtstreeks van u innen.
+Booking requests put you in direct contact with the Marina Gallery Resort Kacha Kalim in a prioritized manner, and Marina Gallery Resort Kacha Kalim will directly collect payment from you.

-Marina Gallery Resort-KACHA-Kalim Bay ligt in Patong Beach.
-De accommodatie ligt op 1,5 km van Patong Beach en beschikt over een buitenzwembad, uitzicht op de tuin en het zwembad, een restaurant, een 24-uursreceptie, roomservice en gratis WiFi in alle ruimtes.
-Het hotel heeft ook familiekamers.
+Marina Gallery Resort-KACHA-Kalim Bay is located in Patong Beach.
+Located 1.5 km from Patong Beach, the property features an outdoor swimming pool, garden and pool views, a restaurant, a 24-hour front desk, room service and free WiFi throughout the property.
+The hotel also has family rooms.

-De kamers zijn voorzien van airconditioning.
-Een flatscreen-tv met satellietzenders, een koelkast, een waterkoker, een douche, gratis toiletartikelen en een bureau zijn inbegrepen.
-De kamers van het hotel zijn uitgerust met een kledingkast. en eigen badkamer
+The rooms are air conditioned.
+A flat-screen satellite TV, a refrigerator, a kettle, a shower, free toiletries and a work desk are included.
+Rooms at the hotel are equipped with a wardrobe. and private bathroom

 Score